“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 > travel insurance

-> credit cards & ATM Cards (Maybe let them know you will be traveling.)
+> credit cards & ATM Cards (Maybe let corps know you will be traveling.)

-> scans + copies of all docs and then e-mail to yourself too
+> scans + copies of all docs & then email to yourself too

-> all immunizations booster updated: tetanus & polio, typhoid series, Hep-A, Gama globulin, etc
+> all immunizations booster updated: tetanus & polio, typhoid series, Hep-A, Gamma globulin, Covid boosters, etc

 > antimalarial prophylaxis (Malarone)